-- Add potatoes and salt to a large pot.
+- Add potatoes to a large pot.
 Fill with cold water, about an inch or two above the potatoes.
-Bring to a boil and let cook until the potatoes are soft and fork tender, about 12-16 minutes.
+Bring to a boil and let cook until the potatoes are soft and fork-tender, about 12-16 minutes.

 - Carefully drain the potatoes into a colander.
 Then, put the potatoes back into the warm pot.

 - In a small pot, whisk together the non-dairy milk, garlic, and onion powder.
 Add in the vegan butter and melt it on medium-low heat.
 Let it simmer for about 2 minutes, whisking frequently.